aolarchive/atc/readme.md

 **Will you add feature X?** Maybe, but you'll never know until you ask.
 Open up an issue and we'll discuss it and if you're interested in submitting a pull request check out the Contributing section below.

 ## Contributing
 ATC is an open source project and pull requests are welcome if you'd like to contribute.
 Please include full unit test coverage and any relevant documentation updates with your PR.
-This library attempts to comply with PSR-1, PSR-2, and PSR-4.
-If you notice compliance oversights, please send a patch via pull request.

 ## License
 ATC is licensed under the MIT License - see the LICENSE file for details